powertac/powertac-server/server-distribution/README.txt

-August 2012
+September 2012

-Welcome to the 0.6.1 release of the Power TAC server.
-This release contains the server and a version of the game visualizer that works in "development" mode, including a simple control panel that allows you to set up and run bootstrap and competition sessions.
+Welcome to the 0.6.2 release of the Power TAC server.
+This is a point release containing the server and a version of the game visualizer that works in "development" mode, including a simple control panel that allows you to set up and run bootstrap and competition sessions.
 There is a compatible sample broker distributed separately.
 This release is intended to support broker development and simple experiments.

 Release notes are available at http://www.powertac.org/wiki/index.php/Getting_Started.